nservant/HiC-Pro/doc/MANUAL.rst

       proc_hic: perform Hi-C filtering
       quality_checks: run Hi-C quality control plots
       build_contact_maps: build raw inter/intrachromosomal contact maps
-      ice_norm : run ICE normalization on contact maps
+      ice_norm: run ICE normalization on contact maps
    [-h|--help]: help
    [-v|--version]: version

-As an exemple, if you want to only want to align the sequencing reads, use :
+As an exemple, if you want to only want to only align the sequencing reads and run a quality control, use :

 .. code-block:: guess

     	MY_INSTALL_PATH/bin/HiC-Pro -i FULL_PATH_TO_RAW_DATA -o FULL_PATH_TO_OUTPUTS -c MY_LOCAL_CONFIG_FILE -s mapping -s quality_checks

-Note that in sequential mode, the INPUT argument depends on the analysis steps.
+Note that in sequential mode, the INPUT argument depends on the analysis step.
+See te `user's cases <USER_CASES.rst>`_ for more examples.

 +-----------------------+--------------------+
 | INPUT DATA TYPE IN STEPWISE MODE           |